thraizz/r10progress/README.md

 ## Support

 If you encounter any issues or require assistance, please file an issue on the GitHub repository, and we'll get back to you promptly.
+If you want to support my development of this, feel free to [buy me a coffee](https://buymeacoffee.com/aronschueler)

 ## License